 Exposure to ultraviolet (UV) rays is the most important preventable risk factor for skin cancer.
 UV rays come from the sun and from sunlamps and tanning beds.
-There are two types of UV rays: UVA and UVB.
-Both cause damage to the skin.
+There are two types of UV rays that can reach and damage your skin: UVA and UVB.

 Here’s how you can help reduce your risk of skin cancer:

 Minimize your exposure to the sun between 10 a.m. and 4 p.m.
 This is when UV rays are strongest.

 Apply a generous amount of sunscreen before you go outside.
 Use a water-resistant, broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30.
 Broad-spectrum means the sunscreen protects against both UVA and UVB rays.
 Apply it to all areas of your body that will be exposed to the sun.

 Reapply sunscreen every 2 hours, even on cloudy days.
 Reapply after swimming or sweating.

 Wear clothing that covers your body and shades your face.
 Wear a long-sleeved shirt, pants, and a wide-brimmed hat.
 Hats should provide shade for the face, ears, and back of the neck.

 Wear sunglasses with a UV coating (the label should say 100% UVA/UVB protection).
 This will reduce the amount of UV rays that reach the eye, and protect your eyelids and the eye itself.

 Skin damage from UV rays early in life can lead to skin cancer later in life.
 Keep children from too much sun exposure between 10 a.m. and 4 p.m.
 This is when UV rays are strongest.
 Apply a generous amount of sunscreen often to children age 6 months and older.